gsgbills/MITIBMCloud/README.md

 ```

-#### 3.2.
-Login with your IBM Cloud account:
+#### Step 2.
+Login to IBM Cloud account:
+Now we will create data and service resources in the IBM Cloud.
+First we login.
 ```
 bx login
 ```

-### Step 4: Create a bucket
+### Step 3: Create a bucket in the Cloud to store your data

-A [bucket](https://datascience.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html) is like a huge folder in the cloud which you can put and get any file or folder (specifically your datasets) using an api-style interface.
+A [bucket](https://datascience.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html) is a huge "folder" in the cloud.
+You use the bucket to put and get any file or folder (e.g., your datasets) using an api-style interface.

-#### 4.1.
-Create a cloud instance:
+#### 3.1.
+Create a cloud storage instance:

-First, we create your own personal cloud storage instance to hold your bucket and name the instance `my_instance`.
+First, we create your own personal cloud storage instance to hold your bucket(s) and name the instance `my_instance`.

 ```
 bx resource service-instance-create my_instance cloud-object-storage lite global bx resource service-instance my_instance
 ```

-#### 4.2.
+#### 3.2.
 Get credentials:

 We then create and get your personal instance credentials naming it `my_cli_key` so that you can create and access your bucket.